Evidence for a highly opaque large-scale galaxy void at the end of reionization: Discussions

 Lastly, we comment on possible high-$z$ quasars in the J0148$+$0600 field.
 In the rare-source model of \citet{2017MNRAS.465.3429C}, the observed large $\taueff$ fluctuations and spatial coherence arise due to fluctuations in a UVB with significant contribution from rare bright sources.
 The presence or absence of these rare sources fluctuates the local UVB.
 This model predicts that we should always find moderately luminous quasars ($M_\mathrm{UV}<-22$, equivalent to $m_\mathrm{UV}\lesssim 24.7$) within $\sim50~\mathrm{cMpc}$ of low-$\taueff$ regions, but not near high-$\taueff$ regions.

-Our wide-field HSC data allows us to try to test the rare-source model by searching for quasar candidates in the regime brighter than LBGs.
+Our wide-field HSC data allow us to try to test the rare-source model by searching for quasar candidates in the regime brighter than LBGs.
 We assume that such objects are to be detected as point sources.
-In Figure \ref{fig:iz_vs_ri_qso_psf} we show the ($i2-z$) versus ($r2-i2$) color diagram for point-like sources using the forced PSF photometry.
+In Figure \ref{fig:iz_vs_ri_qso_psf}, we show the ($i2-z$) versus ($r2-i2$) color diagram for point-like sources using forced PSF photometry.
 Sources shown here are limited to be brighter than $z_\mathrm{AB}\le 23$ and to lie above the ($r2-i2$) threshold for the LBG selection.
 The central quasar J0148$+$0600 at $z=5.98$ itself is marked by the large circle at the upper right.
 These symbols are color-coded by their $z$ magnitude according to the inset color scale.
 Though the model considers quasars down to $M_\mathrm{UV}<-22$, the magnitude range we explored here is limited to $z_\mathrm{AB} \le 23$ (i.e., $M_\mathrm{UV}\lesssim -23.6$, assuming $z_\mathrm{AB} \approx m_\mathrm{UV}$) because the ($r2-i2$) color is poorly constrained for fainter objects and thus no reasonable classification can be made.

 Figure \ref{fig:iz_vs_ri_qso_psf} shows that there are no obvious quasars with a ($r2-i2$) color as red as J0148$+$0600 and that all the possible candidates are in fact located near the locus of known Galactic M stars.
 The currently available ($r2$, $i2$, $z$) colors do not allow for robust classification between high-$z$ quasars and stars.
-Therefore we argue that the absence of unambiguously luminous quasars is certainly consistent with the expectation from the rare-source model, but observations in the low-$\taueff$ regions will again be essential to test the role of rare quasars as a possible origin of the observed large $\taueff$ fluctuations.
+Therefore, we argue that the absence of unambiguously luminous quasars is certainly consistent with the expectation from the rare-source model, but cannot rule out the presence of quasars with colors similar to stars and/or less bright quasars which dominate the total number density of ionizing sources in this model.
+Examining the absence of such quasars in high-$\taueff$ regions requires spectroscopic confirmation to distinguish them from stars.
+On the other hand, the discovery of bright quasars in low-$\taueff$ fields can immediately be a supporting indication of this scenario.
+Observations in low-$\taueff$ fields will thus be essential to test the role of rare quasars as a possible origin of the observed large $\taueff$ fluctuations.